ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

 Notice that I separated the term with $\beta$ and $1 + \beta$ into two terms.
-I did this to show more clearly that the Gamma-Poisson and the Negative Binomial distribution are very closely related.
-Rearranging it like this, we can see that the Negative Binomial distribution and Gamma-Poisson distribution are related as $\alpha = r$ and $\frac{\beta}{1 + \beta} = p$.
-It is defined as:
+I did this to show that the Gamma-Poisson is very closely related to the so-called Negative Binomial distribution.
+The Negative Binomial distribution is defined as:

 <center>